opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Set native memory threshold

 Sets a circuit breaker that checks all system memory usage before running an ML task.
-If the native memory exceeds the threshold, OpenSearch puts up an exception and stops running any ML task.
+If the native memory exceeds the threshold, OpenSearch throws an exception and stops running any ML task.

 Values are based on the percentage of memory available.
 When set to `0`, no ML tasks will run.
 When set to `100`, the circuit breaker closes and no threshold exists.